leejoker/feign-dev-tool-starter/README.md

 ## How to use

-1. add dependency in you pom.xml
+1.add dependency in you pom.xml

 ```xml